Gamowy/ColorSwap/README.md

 # ColorSwap
-Clone of a popular android game.
+Clone of a popular android game made using C++ & SFML.